netdata/netdata/collectors/QUICKSTART.md

 list](COLLECTORS.md).
 The only exception is the [third-party collectors](COLLECTORS.md#third-party-plugins), which you do need to install yourself.
 However, this quickstart guide will focus on pre-installed collectors.

+When you find a collector you're interested in, take note of its orchestrator.
+These are in the headings above each table, and there are four: Bash, Go, Node, and Python.
+They go by their respective names: `charts.d`, `go.d`, `node.d`, and `python.d`.

+> If there is a collector written in both Go and Python, it's better to choose the Go-based version, as we will
+> eventually deprecate most Python-based collectors.

 From here on out, this quickstart guide will use the [Nginx collector](go.d.plugin/modules/nginx/README.md) as an example to showcase the process of configuring and enabling one of Netdata's pre-installed collectors.

 ## Configure your application or service for monitoring

 Every collector's documentation comes with instructions on how to configure your app/service to make it available to Netdata's collector.
+Our [collector support list](COLLECTORS.md) contains links to each collector's documentation page so you can learn more.

-For example, the [Nginx collector documentation](go.d.plugin/modules/nginx/README.md) informs you that it requires that Nginx have the `stub_status` module configured correctly, in addition to an active `stub_status/` page.
+For example, the [Nginx collector documentation](go.d.plugin/modules/nginx/README.md) states that your Nginx installation must have the `stub_status` module configured correctly, in addition to an active `stub_status/` page, for Netdata to monitor it.
 You can confirm whether you have the module enabled with the following command:

 ```bash
 nginx -V 2>&1 | grep -o with-http_stub_status_module